frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 and flash a testing sketch.
 https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/bootloader.html

-15) The board is not user expandable to add more devices to the I2C, SPI buses.
+x 15) The board is not user expandable to add more devices to the I2C, SPI buses.

-16) Pads for battery, gesture sensor, haptic motor, speaker, 3 buttons
+x 16) Pads for battery, gesture sensor, haptic motor, speaker, 3 buttons

 Changes to above:
 Jan 19, 2022 - Mohammed using IMU LSM6DS3TR